tc39/source-map/proposals/debug-id.md

 ## Debug IDs

 Debug IDs are globally unique identifiers for build artifacts.
-They are specified to be UUIDs.
+They are specified to be UUIDs in the format of `85314830-023f-4cf1-a267-535f4e37bb17`.
-In the context of this proposal, they are represented in hexadecimal characters.
-When comparing debug IDs they must be normalized.
-This means that `85314830-023f-4cf1-a267-535f4e37bb17` and `85314830023F4CF1A267535F4E37BB17` are equivalent but the former representation is the canonical format.
+The format is intentionally chosen to be strict to ensure consistency and simplicity in generating and consuming tooling.

 Debug IDs are embedded in both source maps and transformed files, allowing a bidirectional mapping between them.
 The linking of source maps and transformed files via HTTP headers is explicitly not desired.